NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mindblank Mutagen.md

 With the right mindset, consuming a serene mutagen grants you special mental protections.

-When you're affected by a [[Equipment/Serene Mutagen (Lesser)|Serene Mutagen]], detection, revelation, and scrying effects of 9th level or lower detect nothing from you or your possessions and auras.
+When you're affected by a [[Serene Mutagen (Lesser)|Serene Mutagen]], detection, revelation, and scrying effects of 9th level or lower detect nothing from you or your possessions and auras.

 For instance, detect magic would still detect other magic in the area, but not any magic on you.